 An occasional indulgence is a normal part of life.
 But if this type of automatic eating becomes a habit, it can take a toll on your health and your happiness.

-“Mindful eating involves the development of a special kind of awareness that you bring to the table whenever you eat,” says psychologist Susan Albers, PsyD.
+“Mindful eating grew out of the concept of mindfulness, which is being aware using all of the senses of the present moment,” explains psychologist Susan Albers, PsyD.
+“It involves the development of a special kind of awareness that you bring to the table whenever you eat.”

 It’s about being present in the moment, focusing on what you’re eating and noticing when your body is full.

 “This approach builds a healthier relationship with food and gives you a sense of freedom, whereas you may have felt restricted, with a constant feeling that you’re being ‘good’ or ‘bad,’” says Dr. Albers.

 The first step to eating more mindfully is becoming aware of what’s triggering your unhealthy eating patterns.
 Some of the common reasons people overeat include:

 Dr. Albers suggests starting with these fundamental behaviors that can help you be more mindful about what, when and how you’re eating.